octo-technology/OpenTezos/docs/defi/exam.md

 ### Question 4

-A stablecoin can be pegged to:
+A wrapped asset can be pegged to:

 - [x] a fiat currency
 - [x] a commodity
 - [x] a security
 - [x] a stock

-//TODO: => I don't feel the content really covered this

 ### Question 5